OData/v3ProtocolDocument/OData.markdown

 To create an Entity in an entity set, send a POST request to that entity set's URI.
 The POST body MUST contain a single valid entity representation.

-On success, the response SHOULD be 201 Created, with the Location header set to the edit URI for the new entity.
+On success, the response MUST be 201 and contain a Location header that expresses the edit URL of the created Entity.
+The response body MUST contain a representation of the new Entity.
+This MUST be formatted as would the response body for a GET request to the new Entity's edit URL.

+The update request MAY include a <ref>Prefer</ref> header to suggest what the server should return.

 ##### Link to Related Entities When Creating Entity #####